brendero/react-personal/README.md

 DELETE /api/skills/:id
 ```
 this endpoint needs the following parameters
-> :id: this is the id of the skill you want to delete
+> :id : this is the id of the skill you want to delete

 ### Work